An Innovative Model

 See more students' games

-Invented by the World Wide Workshop in the spring of 2006, Globaloria is the first-of-its-kind K-12 social learning platform (or MOOC) for teaching young people how to design and code educational games and interactive simulations (web/mobile).
-Globaloria has served over 8000 students and educators in eight states to date, and is presently serving 3500 participants in five states: California, New York, Texas, West Virginia, and Wyoming; making Globaloria the nation’s largest education innovation of its kind.
-Globaloria technology and content are designed to cultivate engagement in learning among students on a large scale, and has so far shown unparalleled success among schools in rural and urban communities of varied socioeconomic status.
+Invented and incubated by the World Wide Workshop in the spring of 2006, Globaloria is the first-of-its-kind K-12 learning platform with courses for teaching kids how to design and code educational games and interactive simulations (web/mobile).
+Globaloria has successfully served thousands of students and educators since its inception.
+Globaloria technology and content are designed to cultivate engagement in STEM and Computing learning among students on a large scale, and has won many awards and shown unparalleled success among schools in rural and urban communities of varied socioeconomic status.

 Globaloria provides a rigorous, turnkey, blended learning solution for STEM and computer science education, comprised of a customizable digital platform and comprehensive course offerings.
 Globaloria courses each provide a 40-100 hour game-design curriculum using industry-standard tools, a customized learning platform with dynamic backend and learning management systems, programming and design tutorials, coaching by educators and industry experts, live and digital support systems, and onsite and online educator professional development—all within a vibrant social learning community.